samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 > "Inorder to win wars we can't afford to lose, we need to stop waging battles one can be indifferent to.", I said.

 Refuting her acute accusations through a combination of logic and emotions superficially, I began to question my integrity internally.
-While I explained how in order to win wars we can't afford to lose, we need to stop waging battles one can be indifferent to, I began to wonder if I had already lost the war whose battle flags I was blazing.
+While I explained how in order to win wars we can't afford to lose, we need to stop waging battles one can be indifferent to, I began to wonder if I had already lost the war whose battle flags I was blazing.)

+With insolence she said - "I looked up to the revolutionary I used to see in you, but alas you seem to have locked your rebellious streak inside some trunk and submerged the trunk in the shallow cruddy sea of social acceptance.
+Congrats, you are almost there to becoming another adult accepting defaults."

+"Inorder to win wars one can't afford to lose, one needs to stop waging battles he/she can be indifferent to.", I refuted.

+[//]: # (And while defending myself, I began to question my integrity.
+Had I lost the war to change the world, whose battle flags I have been blazing?

+My mullings turned outwards and I decided to better understand the process of causing wide-ranging disruptive transformations.)

+How are wide-ranging disruptive transformations affected?
+And what are the protagonists behind these transformations like?

-Soon, my mulling turned from questioning myself to sifting the definitions of rebels and revolutionaries.
+Soon, my mulling turned towards sifting the definitions of rebels and revolutionaries.

+"What are rebels

 "What does it mean to be a revolutionary or a rebel?"